mocks-server/website/docs/releases/intro.md

 ### Docker images versioning

 Docker images does not follow strictly the Semver rules.
 They are versioned based on the version of the Mocks Server package they execute.
-Here you have a table with the correspondencies between Mocks Server NPM packages and the Docker images.
-In case a modification has to be made in a Docker image without implying a new package version, it will be released as a bugfix.
-So, only the patch version would be upgraded.
+Here you have a table with the correspondences between Mocks Server NPM packages and the Docker images.
+In case a modification has to be made in a Docker image without implying a new package version, it will be released as a bug fix, so, only the patch version would be upgraded.

 | Docker image | NPM package |
 | --- | --- |